oklahomer/go-sarah/README.md

 While the first goal is to prep author to write Go-ish code, the second goal is to provide simple yet highly customizable bot framework.

-# Version
-Sarah is currently at her Pre-Alpha stage, and is under active development.
-Interfaces are subjects to change without notice.

-Author plans to release 1.0 by actual Sarah's birthday, but does not disclose what year it will be.

 # Example codes
 Some example codes are located under [./examples](https://github.com/oklahomer/go-sarah/tree/master/examples).